Updated: Feb 2

 The charity Young Minds is great for explaining what is happening and showing that someone who is anxious is in very good company.
 They say around 1 in every 6 young people will be anxious at some point.
 They have some great guides at https://youngminds.org.uk for example on how to get to sleep, or coping techniques when you feel anxious.

 GPs, school counsellors, school nurses etc will be able to offer advice and probably helpful leaflets.
 They can also refer you on to more 1:1 help if you need it.
-Clinical Psychologists, as Helen is, or counsellors and CAMHS (Child and Adolescent Mental Health Services in NHS) work individually with young people to support them to manage their anxiety.
+Clinical Psychologists who work privately as we do, school counsellors and CAMHS (Child and Adolescent Mental Health Services in NHS) work individually with young people to support them to manage their anxiety.
 There are always people who can help.
 Always feel that you can seek advice.

 With all our best wishes,